GM appeals directly to employees as strike losses pile up

 The UAW strike began on Sept.
 16, with the union’s 48,000 members seeking higher pay, greater job security, a bigger share of profits and protection of healthcare benefits.
 Credit Suisse estimated the loss could hit about $1.5 billion.

-As part of its revised offer, GM boosted the amount it plans to invest in its U.S. plants to $8.3 billion from its previous offer of $7 billion, a source familiar with the offer said.
+As part of its revised offer, GM boosted the amount it plans to invest in the United States to about $9 billion from its previous offer of $7 billion, a source familiar with the offer said.

 GM said the offer also includes increased compensation through wages and one-time payments, preserving industry-leading healthcare benefits without increasing workers’ costs, enhanced profit sharing with unlimited upside and a higher ratification bonus than the $8,000 previously offered.